EphraimSiegfried/bachelor-thesis/src/content/evaluation.typ

 + We remove the package from the local Nix store to prevent a local cache hit and ensure the package must be fetched remotely.: `nix store delete nixpkgs#hello`
 + We can now start the Gachix HTTP binary cache server with `gachix serve`.
 By default this listens on: `http://localhost:8080`.
 + Finally, we fetch the hello package again, explicitly designating the Gachix server as the substituter: ``` nix build nixpkgs#hello --substituters http://localhost:8080 --trusted-public-keys $(cat key.public) -vv --no-link```.
 Substituters and trusted public keys are normally specified in a Nix configuration file but can be overridden in the command line.

-Note that in this test the Nixpkgs registry is pinned to the commit hash `d9bc5c7dceb30d8d6fafa10aeb6aa8a48c218454`.
-However, this specific version does not affect the validity of the results.

 === Result